Froxlor/Documentation/general/migration-guide/true-migrate.md

 If MySQL seems happy enough, then congratulations, you did the hardest part.
 The rest should be easy.

 #### Have Froxlor create its environment
-Earlier, we search-replace'd IP adresses, but that was for the database and quite frankly, we only did it because it was convenient at this point.
+Earlier, we search-replace'd IP addresses, but that was for the database and quite frankly, we only did it because it was convenient at this point.
 But Froxlor also has a list of IP addresses that most likely need changing.
 Froxlor comes with a CLI tool to change the old ones with the new ones:
 ```shell
 cd /var/www/html/froxlor/bin
 ./froxlor-cli froxlor:switch-server-ip --switch=123.10.20.30,234.30.20.10